Learn How Long Do Drug Cravings Last...

 Certain drugs, like opioids, cocaine, methamphetamine, and nicotine, have an intense and immediate effect on your brain’s reward system.
 This leads to stronger, more frequent cravings.
 They also cause more severe withdrawal symptoms, which can trigger cravings as a way to seek relief.

 For example, nicotine produces intense cravings.
-People experience a nicotine high within 10 seconds5 of inhaling.
-But the effect fades just as fast, driving people to smoke more.
+People experience a nicotine high within 10 seconds of inhaling.5 But the effect fades just as fast, driving people to smoke more.
 Withdrawal symptoms appear as early as a few hours after the last cigarette and can motivate cravings.
-According to the National Institute on Drug Abuse, just 6% of smokers are able to quit6 each year.
-Smoking cessation treatment programs show promise for managing nicotine cravings and quitting smoking.7
+According to the National Institute on Drug Abuse, just 6% of smokers are able to quit each year.5 Smoking cessation treatment programs show promise for managing nicotine cravings and quitting smoking.6

 Other drugs, like marijuana, alcohol, and benzodiazepines, affect the brain more gradually and subtly.
 You can still develop tolerance to them, which amplifies cravings.

 Some drugs may produce longer-term cravings compared to others.
-For example, cocaine cravings peak several days after quitting8 and can last years.
-Meanwhile, nicotine cravings peak within 24 hours after you’ve quit smoking.
+For example, cocaine cravings peak several days after quitting and can last years.7 Meanwhile, nicotine cravings peak within 24 hours after you’ve quit smoking.
 They usually last a few weeks but can persist for months.

 Duration of Use